 1. How are the lessons organized?
 Are the students supposed to speak during the lessons?

 All the lessons are live streamed, and our students communicate with the teacher and fellow students.
-We conduct our lessons in Adobe Connect platform that enables a variety of collaborative experiences like discussions, pair and group work.
+Teaching at school is conducted via Big Blue Button integrated into our Moodle based educational platform.
+That enables a variety of collaborative experiences like discussions, pair and group work.
 It also has numerous technical options like video, audio, screen-sharing, polls, chat, Q&A. All these helps to make the lessons interactive, productive and challenging for students.

 2. Do the students have any homework?